Double Degree Programme Framework and Guidelines

 A student will be issued a warning if he/she does not meet the continuation requirements in a semester, and will be required to withdraw from the DDP by withdrawing from the second degree programme if he/she does not meet the continuation requirements for any two consecutive semesters.

 A student may decide to withdraw or can be asked to withdraw from the Double Degree programme by withdrawing from the second degree programme.
 However, he/she is not allowed to withdraw from the first degree (i.e. originally offered degree) programme and transfer to the second degree programme.
-All the modules that the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the CAP for the single degree.
+All the courses that the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the GPA for the single degree.

 No DDP withdrawal is allowed in the midst of a semester (except for graduating cases).
 DDP students can request to withdraw from the second degree after results release up to the first week of the following semester.

-10. Minimum MC Requirements for Double Degrees
+10. Minimum Unit Requirements for Double Degrees

-The above are minimum requirements, the actual total MCs will be dependent on the requirements of each of the two degrees and how much double counting is possible as specified by the respective Faculties/Departments.
+The above are minimum requirements, the actual total units will be dependent on the requirements of each of the two degrees and how much double counting is possible as specified by the respective Faculties/Departments.

 11. Residency Requirement